-- If you have Mevo Boost, and the venue can provide wired internet, ask for a dedicated wire connection over Ethernet.
+- If you have a Mevo Boost(Plus) or Mevo PoE(Start), and the venue can provide wired internet, ask for a dedicated wire connection over Ethernet.
 Specify that you need the connection where the camera will be located.

 - If you have to use Wi-Fi, make sure it is dedicated only to you and won’t be shared with the venue attendees.
 Make sure you test before the event as much as possible.

-Captive portals are not yet supported by Mevo.
+Captive portals are not supported by Mevo mobile apps.
 A captive portal is typical at locations like hotels, where you need to pay for network access through a web browser like Safari or Chrome.
-There is no way to log in to one of these types of networks yet, using Mevo.
+There is no way to log in to one of these types of networks yet.
 In this scenario, we recommend using an unlimited 4G-LTE data connection.

 Before you show up for the event, always ask the venue to run a speedtest.net test from the location where the camera will be, and to share the upload speed results with you.